Investigation Guide

 How social media fits into identity research

-Social media accounts are not public records in the legal sense — they are not maintained by government agencies, are not indexed in court or property systems, and are not governed by public records laws.
-What they are is a significant source of voluntarily published identity information that can complement records-based research in ways that formal records cannot.
+Social media accounts are not public records in the legal sense.
+They are not maintained by government agencies, not indexed in court or property systems, and not governed by public records laws.
+According to Pew Research Center, 72% of U.S. adults used at least one social media platform in 2024, making social profiles a significant but voluntary layer of publicly available identity information.

 The challenge is identity verification.
-Common names produce many social media results, and distinguishing the right account from wrong ones requires the same identity anchoring — age, location, relatives, employer — that makes any name-based search more precise.
-Our guide on identifying someone online covers the verification approach in more detail, and our guides on finding someone by first and last name and finding someone by name and city cover the records-based identity anchoring that makes social media searches manageable.
+Common names produce many social media results, and distinguishing the right account from wrong ones requires the same identity anchoring that makes any name-based search more precise.
+Our guide on identifying someone online covers the verification approach in more detail.
+Our guides on finding someone by first and last name and finding someone by name and city cover the records-based identity anchoring that makes social media searches manageable.

 What extra details help most